Fire and rescue services

 Most have been peaceful.
 However, public protests and events that draw large groups of people can turn violent.

-Demonstrations often occur after Friday noon prayers but can happen at other times.
+Demonstrations often occur after Friday noon prayers but can happen at any time.
+These often result in road closures.

 They're likely to occur: